hove-io/navitia/documentation/slate/source/includes/realtime.md

 }
 ```

-In the list of "date_times" available in the response, the parameter "data_freshness" is "realtime" and the fileld "date_time" takes the delay into account, whereas "base_date_time" shows the base-schedule departure datetime.
+In the list of "date_times" available in the response, the parameter "data_freshness" is "realtime" and the field "date_time" takes the delay into account, whereas "base_date_time" shows the base-schedule departure datetime.

 A list of the disruptions impacting the stop schedules is also present at the root level of the response.
+In a disrupted date_time, `links` contains an internal link to the concerned disruption in that list.

 ## <a name="REDUCED_SERVICE"></a>Reduced service